 Admittedly I was a bit ignorant.
-Practice, testing, reviewing made me understanding a lot on these point and shoot cameras!
+Practice, testing, reviewing made me understand a lot of these point and shoot cameras!

-In my last vacation I even decided to leave at home my DSLR and take only a compact with me.
+In my last holiday, I even decided to leave at home my DSLR and take only a compact with me.

 How did it go?

 Read on for the lessons I learnt and what you should focus on when selecting your best small camera for travelling

 If you are after travel photography tips, compositions, tutorials and much more then why not reading and downloading for FREE (no need to pass your email, no worries) this ultimate guide for travel photography.
 Over 70 pages that may change your way to make (not just take) photos when travelling.

 Essential things to know for a point and shoot camera

 What I like the most of today’s travel compact cameras is that they can be used in auto mode (as point and shoot, in a similar way to the mobile), in semi and in full manual mode, like I would do with my DSLR, adding so much more creativity.